New Summit Academy Costa Rica

 Email Stephen

-Steven has been a working filmmaker, television director and educator for the past 45+ years.
-His career started in 1968 as a combat photographer in Vietnam, Photographing the war for Stars and Stripes, The New York Times, Newsweek, U S Army Digest and other major publications.
+Stephen Kopels has been a dedicated filmmaker, television director, and educator for over 50 years.
+His journey began in 1968 as a combat photographer in Vietnam, capturing the realities of war for esteemed publications such as Stars and Stripes, The New York Times, Newsweek, U.S. Army Digest, among others.

-Upon completing his tour of duty, he returned to college and attended Brooks Institute of Photography in Santa Barbara, California, where he earned a Bachelor’s of Arts Degree with an emphasis in Filmmaking.
+After his service, Stephen pursued higher education at Brooks Institute of Photography in Santa Barbara, California, graduating with a Bachelor’s of Arts Degree in Filmmaking.

 Picture